-California’s youth service organizations have new mandated reporter training requirements under AB 506, a bill that seeks to better protect children against child abuse and sexual abuse.
+California’s youth service organizations have new mandated reporter training requirements under AB 506, a bill that seeks to better protect children against physical and sexual abuse.

-Find out what AB 506 means for administrators, employees, and volunteers of youth services organizations.
+Find out what AB 506 means for youth services organization administrators, employees, and volunteers.

-AB 506: Mandated Reporter Training Requirements for Youth Service Organizations
+AB 506: CA Requires Mandated Reporter Training for Youth Service Organizations

 AB 506 is specifically written to prevent child abuse and sexual abuse in youth service organizations and businesses that provide services to minors.